 As a teenager who emigrated from the former Soviet Union in 1991, Dimitriy’s understanding of being Jewish was limited to seeing occasional matzo during Spring time, hearing his grandmother speak Yiddish to her siblings and being called ‘zhid’ (yid) growing up in Kiev, Ukraine.

 Yana was born in Saint Petersburg and immigrated to US with her parents in 1990.
 Growing up in Brooklyn, she attended several yeshivas followed by a public high school.
 She graduated Pace University with a degree in Management Information Systems.
-Currently, she works at the Jewish Board of Family and Children Services as a Business Analyst.
-She enjoys spending time with her amazing 6 year old son, traveling, exploring NYC, skiing, scuba diving, reading, and always trying new things.
+Currently, Yana works at UBS as a project manager.
+She resides in Livingston NJ and enjoys spending time with her kids, traveling, skiing, scuba diving, reading, and always trying new things.

 As a co-founder of Jewish Parent Academy(JPA), Irina has bridged her passion and interests in building a strong and empowered Russian-speaking Jewish community through education, community engagement and leadership.
 While serving on the Board of JPA and Mazel Day School, Irina successfully completed the COJECO Keystone Fellowship, a program that cultivated distinguished lay leaders committed to shaping the Jewish future.
-After graduating the Fellowship, she consulted on multiple projects focused on the RSJ community, including Leadership Development Programs and a Conference for Professionals working with RSJ Communities across North America.
-Irina also focuses her philanthropic efforts on AIPAC and UJA RSJ Giving circle.
-Prior to becoming a non-for-profit professional, Irina spent 13 years as an investment and corporate banker.In her leisure time, Irina can be found researching her next travel destination, working on a thousand piece puzzle, discussing the next big idea for the RSJ community, and spending time with her husband and 3 daughters.
+Professionally, she consulted on multiple projects focused on the RSJ community, including Leadership Development Programs and a Conference for Professionals working with RSJ Communities across North America.

 Ruslana believes it is important to know and understand ones Jewish identity and values.
 She feels very fortunate to be involved Jewish Parent Academy - a project that aims at helping Russian Jewish community explore their multi-faceted identity.